Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-What to Know When Buying It
+What to Know When Buying a Ribeye Roast

 My personal thought is that these are expensive and you’re loading it up with herbs, garlic, salt and pepper, and slow cooking it, so no need to drop the bank on the most expensive cut of beef.

-A prime grade will cost around $17 per pound.
+A prime grade will cost around $17 to $20 per pound.
 You can absolutely purchase whatever cut of beef you’d like, but I just think for the normal everyday palette that it’s probably not worth it to go all-in on a Wagyu or Kobe prime rib roast.

-Is It the Same Thing as a Prime Rib
+Is It the Same Thing as a Prime Rib?

-How to Cook a Ribeye Roast
+How to Make a Bone-In Standing Ribeye Roast

 What Temperature Should It Be Done At

 Oven temperatures can vary when it comes to the cooking procedure of a ribeye.
 I personally like to caramelize the outside crust at a high temperature and then turn it down and finish the rest of the way.
 These times and temperatures will render a rare to medium-rare internal temperature.

-- 475° for 25 minutes and then 325° for 13 to 15 minutes per pound
+- 475° for 25 minutes and then 325° for 12 to 14 minutes per pound

-- 450° for 30 minutes and then 325° for 13 to 15 minutes per pound
+- 450° for 30 minutes and then 325° for 12 to 14 minutes per pound

 However, you can cook it at one temperature all the way through: